FAQ about offering and buying questions I often see asked online.

 Deadline sales

-They artificially ask for all offers before a certain date, the idea is everyone presents their best offer.
-The ‘deadline’ is not legally binding, it’s just a sales technique - they are not obliged to accept any offer in the end.
+The agent asks for all offers to be in by a certain date, with the general idea that everyone presents their best offer.
+This ‘deadline’ is not legally binding, it is a sales technique - they are not obliged to accept any offer in the end.
+And there will still likely be negotiation of the price at the end.

-The dodgy part of deadline sales is where there are multiple parties, and they essentially try to make you bid against each other, but you don't actually know what the other person is offering.
-The good part is that you can make conditional offers so it's low commitment, so you could offer on a lot of houses without losing any money.
-Absolutely do not offer on multiple homes at the same time, as you might still be obligated to purchase them.
-They may ask for proof that conditions weren’t met.
+The difficult part of deadline sales is where there are multiple parties, and they essentially try to make you bid against each other, but you don't actually know what the other person is offering.
+The good part is that you can make conditional offers.

-You can ‘deadline their deadline’ by making your own offer that expires in 48 hours and they’re forced to bring the deadline forward.
+You can ‘deadline their deadline’ by making your own offer that expires in 48 hours (or however long you want to make it) and if your offer is good, they’re forced to bring the deadline forward.
 This can be good if the house has only had 1 weekend of open homes so other people may not have visited or made their minds up yet.
 The vendors may be tempted to accept this offer, if it’s a good fair offer.

 Asking price/price by negotiation